open-cluster-management-io/enhancements/enhancements/sig-policy/28-selective-policy-enforcment/README.md

   `remediationActionOverride.remediationAction` set to enforce.
-+ A policy with `remediationAction` already set to `enforce` is unaffected by a PlacementBinding with `remediationActionOverride.remediationAction` set to enforce.
++ A policy with `remediationAction` already set to `enforce` is unaffected by a PlacementBinding with `remediationActionOverride`.

 ### Sub filtering option in PlacementBinding
-The `remediationActionOverride.remediationAction` field allows users to control what clusters can be selected for a remediationActionOverride.
+The `remediationActionOverride.subFilter` field allows users to control what clusters can be selected for a remediationActionOverride.
 This field is a boolean with valid values of `remediationActionOverride.subFilter: [false|true]`.
 To preserve